sanjidasuchi/portfolio/_pages/about.md

   - /about.html
 ---
 <p style="text-align: justify;">
-I am Sanjida Suchi.
+I am Most Sanjida Anjum Suchi.
 I am a Master’s student at the Copernicus Digital Earth program at the University of Salzburg and Palacký University Olomouc.
 Currently I am in the first year of this Erusmus Mundus Joint Masters program  at the University of Salzburg, Austria.
 In the second year I will join Palacký University Olomouc which specializes in geovisualisation, geocommunication and application development, including cartography and geovisualisation design, web and cognitive cartography, 3D visualisation, and advanced visualisation method.
 </p>

 Research Interests